 A flourishing downtown

-The law school is part of a flourishing downtown area that includes the new, nationally-recognized Center City Park, dozens of fine and casual dining establishments, a wide-range of arts, clothing, and specialty shops, a new YMCA, and First National Bank Field, home of the Greensboro Grasshoppers minor league baseball team.
+The law school is part of a flourishing downtown area that includes the new Steven Tanger Center for the Performing Arts, the nationally recognized Center City Park, dozens of fine and casual dining establishments, a wide-range of arts, clothing, and specialty shops, a YMCA, and First National Bank Field, home of the Greensboro Grasshoppers minor league baseball team.
 With a variety of museums, art galleries, theatres and historic sites near the law school, the downtown area offers a rich cultural experience for students, young professionals and families.